ultraio/docs-blockchain/docs/tutorials/advanced-guides/how-to-login-to-toolkit-using-ledger.md

 ## Creating Ultra Pro Wallet for your Ledger

-Once you have copied the public key associated with your Ledger device, it is not time to create a Ultra Pro Wallet for that public key.
+Once you have copied the public key associated with your Ledger device, it is now time to create an Ultra Pro Wallet for that public key.
 To do so, open your Ultra Wallet extension and select `Mainnet` network.

 ![](../guides/images/UltraProWallet/wallet-mainnet-selection.png)